 In March 2018, the Basel Committee published a further consultative document proposing a number of revisions to its January 2016 standard and setting out proposals for a simplified alternative to the revised standardised approach to market risk.
+The final standard was published in January 2019.

-Any such regulation may increase compliance costs which may have a material adverse effect on the Group's and, following Completion, the Combined Group's business, financial condition and results of operations.
+Any such regulation may increase compliance costs which may have a material adverse effect on the Group's business, financial condition and results of operations.